nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

-# An infinite house generator
+# An infinite Minecraft house generator

 Before you start:

-Launch Minecraft and create a new world.
+* Launch Minecraft and create a new world.
-Launch Geany
+* Launch Geany

 ## Step 1 Make a roof

-1 Open a new file, call this `house.py`.
+* Open a new file, call this `house.py`.

-2 We need to import the dBsCode commands we'll be using and clear an area in the Minecraft world for working in.
+* We need to import the dBsCode commands we'll be using and clear an area in the Minecraft world for working in.
 Create this program:

         from dbscode_minecraft import *
         bulldoze()

-3 **Test** Press F5 to run the program (this will also save your program for you).
+* **Test** Press F5 to run the program (this will also save your program for you).
 After a few seconds you should see a "flatworld" type of environment.

-4 Lets start with the roof.
+* Lets start with the roof.
 Build a prism by adding this to the end of your script:

         toblerone(WOOD,point(0,5,0),point(10,6,8))

-5. **Test** Press F5 and navigate to the centre of the world (using the coordinates at the top left of the Minecraft window).
+* **Test** Press F5 and navigate to the centre of the world (using the coordinates at the top left of the Minecraft window).
 You should see a toblerone shape.
 This shape is drawn from block position 0,5,0 and is of size 10,6,8.

-6. We now need to hollow out the shape we've just drawn in order to make space for the walls:
+* We now need to hollow out the shape we've just drawn in order to make space for the walls:

         toblerone(AIR,point(0,3,0),point(10,6,8))